Phonotactics

 Stress

-• One syllable words - stress on the first syllable
+• Always on the first syllable